barsoom/banktools-dk/README.md

 # Danish banktools

-Ruby gem to validate Danish account numbers.
+Ruby gem to validate and normalize Danish account numbers.

 This library only checks the length of the full account number, bank registration number included.